byrst/sharp-custom-lambda-layer/README.md

 ![Build Status](https://codebuild.us-east-1.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiUnY2cHpCUEwybDl5b2lIUys2b1lhN1BxMFVvb1pxMU8rUUpNNG1hSEFFN2VCUmxkK2t6azZrMEVOY1Y2RW40TGZ3NlF1bUo1dUE0ZVhiRm5GN3Q2YlJBPSIsIml2UGFyYW1ldGVyU3BlYyI6IjVxNm9zL3pWa0dQa21lNXAiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=main)

 ## Byrst Notes
-In addition to HEIC support, this fork also provides support for JPEG2000, JPEG-XL, and OpenEXR.
+In addition to HEIC support, this fork also provides support for following formats:
+- JPEG2000 (openjpeg2-devel)
+- JPEG-XL (libjxl-devel)
+- OpenEXR (openexr-devel)
+- Image quantisation (libimagequant-devel)
+- Image pyramid (libarchive-devel)

 It also builds for the ARM64 architecture rather than x86_64 as the Byrst Lambdas that leverage this layer run on the ARM64 platform.

 The CodeBuild path works, with proper IAM permissions set, but I found it cumbersome and it reduces the availability of certain images packages.
 To that end, a simplified BASH script has been added that can be manually run on an EC2 instance.
 This script builds everything, packages the layer components within a ZIP, and publishes a new AWS Lambda Layer version.